socketio/socket.io/Readme.md

   The `Client` class represents an incoming transport (engine.io) connection.
 A `Client` can be associated with many multiplexed `Socket` that belong to different `Namespace`s.

+### Adaptor

+  The `Adaptor` is in charge of keeping track of what rooms each socket is connected to, and passing messages to them.

+  By default the `Adaptor` is memory based.
+In order to pass messages across multiple processes, make sure to use an appropriate adaptor (configurable through `Server#adaptor`).

 ## License